idea-nym/webpack-demo/ERROR.md

     }
 <!-- OUTPUT: Styled page no image -->

-### THEN, webpack will compile an html but the dynamic image tage will look like:
+### THEN, webpack will compile an html but the dynamic image tag will look like:

     <img src="[object Module]"/>